STAS

 What the strategy does not replace

-The strategy sits alongside these parts of STAS.
+The strategy works alongside these parts of STAS.